DeVuDeveloper/world-app/README.md

 ## Acknowledgments

-- A special thanks to Microverse.
+A special thanks to  Nelson Sakwa on Behance, author of the original design.

 ## 📝 License